FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### POST RELEASE OPTIMIZATIONS

-- We refine the chapter forms and add tooltips everywhere now that we can.
+- Expose a resource section at the end of each chapter and at the end of the unit with the react modal in play.
 - Find out why coursesQuery doesn't automatically refresh charts on first render
-- Auto lesson & Auto Chapter No increment
-- Setting limit to the total characters required while describing things.
+- Smoothening youtube uploads after retrieval of refresh and access token.
-- Migrating to typescript using SWC compiler which is a breeze!
+- Migrating to typescript using SWC compiler which is a breeze after testing it out in the church application.
 - Tracking user interactions with the respective id of courses , units lessons etc ....
 Upon finishing , we push it into record that a certain user has completed a certain lesson ID without repopulating using the ID![A game with arrays and array methods to find out more about length etc.]
-- Giving the right privilleges to my se Bucket optimum security.
-- Smoothening youutube uploads after retrieval of refresh and access token.
-- Integration of react modal to the resources section.
-- Icons for notes and lessons to be used with cta buttons at the bottom of the alternative section eg When in the resources section we put a button to return back to the notes section.
-[BUTTON AND CTA APPROACH FOR SMALL SCREENS]
+- Images should be rendered directly from s3 bucket for scalability...
+Which is working...
+The get object has also been configured correctly and is returning some string data without any access denied error.
+Images are also being stored correctly with their metadata.....
+How do i secure some documents ?

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY